All Episodes

 The other side of it is the business community.

-The business community is out there wait a minute, we're able to keep our prices low because we've got entry-level wage uh employees here, and if you force us not to be able to hire those, then these prices are gonna go up.
+The business community is out there saying, wait a minute, we're able to keep our prices low because we've got entry-level wage employees here.

-And that's the pressure on the Republican Party.
+And that's the pressure on the Republican Party, the donors versus the voters.

-The donors versus the voters, if you want to look at it, big donors versus the uh the voters, and the president appears is um it in terms of his speech is going to uh side with the voters on this.
+And the president appears is, in terms of his speech, is going to side with the voters on this.

-We'll know more after he speaks, but uh and it's due soon.
+We'll know more after he speaks, and it's due soon.

-Well, I didn't even get to the audio sound bites today.
+Before I didn't even get to the audio soundbites today, hold those audio soundbites for tomorrow.

-So um we'll get that tomorrow and whatever happens between now and then, uh, we'll add that to the list as well.
+And whatever happens between now and then, we'll add that to the list as well.

 It's been great being with you.